 Three full days in Kiev was not enough, especially when it came down to looking for traditional Ukrainian foods.
-I had a busy schedule, so I tried to find restaurants in the areas that I would be in.
-I had a list of traditional Ukrainian food, including Chicken Kiev, but did not even make a dent in it.
+I had a busy schedule, and I tried to find restaurants in the areas that I would be in.
+I had a list of traditional Ukrainian food, including Chicken Kiev, but I did not even make a dent with my list.
 That was fine because it gave me another reason to re-visit this country.
-I did eat well while I was there and found the freshness of the ingredients to be outstanding.
+I did eat well while I was there, and found the freshness of the ingredients to be outstanding.

 From bulgur for breakfast to Strawberry Harvest Season, my list of ‘What I ate in Ukraine – A Food Journal’